FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 ***

 #### Deployment process
-Here we won't deploy using Pipeline, but by the deployment tool, Chef in our case.
-We won’t go too deeply into how Chef performs a deployment, but suffice to say this: In order for Chef to know that there is a new 'volcano’ version it needs to deploy, the version in the [environment](https://docs.chef.io/environments.html) (qa or development or production) file needs to be updated to the new version.
+We won’t be diving too deeply into how Chef performs a deployment, but suffice to say this: In order for Chef to know that there is a new 'volcano’ version it needs to deploy, the version in the [environment](https://docs.chef.io/environments.html) (qa or development or production) file needs to be updated to the new version.

    a.
 First, we'll check out the Chef repository and 'cd’  in the environments directory which the environment files rely on.